-We worked with several filmmakers to create a series of short films exploring different aspects of the Living Memory Project.
+We worked with several filmmakers to create a set of wonderful short films exploring different aspects of the Living Memory Project.

 Lauren Hatchard and Olivia James made two beautifully crafted films, their first is the magical Love By Chance which beautifully captures part of the life story of Gary and Dorothy Watton alongside some of their photographs.
 Their second is Raised by Canals is a rich story of the Will King photography collection as told by his daughter Ruth.
 Lauren then went on to produce They Said I Was a Muslim which combines animation, sound and still images to tell the powerful story of Emaan Syed.

 Keith Bloomfield from Reel Access worked with poet Brendan Hawthorne to make the fabulous From Blue Bricks to Blue Plaque with staff and pupils from Joseph Turner Primary School, Tipton.

-We have also produced two short vignettes - one of Keith Hodgkins and an additional one of Ruth Collins.
+We have also produced two short vignettes with Keith Hodgkins and Ruth Collins in conversation about their own collections.